 For general questions about the registration process, academic support offered, or additional services provided by Disability Services, an Information Session may be scheduled by contacting 303-492-8671 or firstname.lastname@example.org.

 If you have questions regarding Housing and Dining accommodations, please email HousingAccommodations@colorado.edu or call (303) 492-6673.

 If you have questions regarding student or graduate assistant employment accommodations, please contact ADA Compliance at email@example.com or (303) 492-9725.

 To register, first complete and submit an Application for Accommodations.
 Inadequate information, incomplete answers, and/or illegible handwriting may delay the eligibility review process.
 Please contact Disability Services if you are having any trouble accessing the form.

 Completed forms may be emailed, faxed, or mailed to:

 Boulder, CO 80309-0107

-The intake appointment will last about 30-45 minutes and is conducted one on one between the Disability Access Coordinator and the student.
-Parents will have an opportunity to meet with the student and Disability Access Coordinator for the last 10 minutes of the Intake Appointment (should this be requested by the student).
+The Access Meeting will last about 30-45 minutes and is conducted between the Access Coordinator and the student.
+Family members may have an opportunity to meet with the student and Access Coordinator for part of the meeting, should this be requested by the student.

-After the intake appointment, students who have been approved for accommodations will be sent a letter, via email, to be given to their professors each semester.
-Students must print these letters and meet with each professor to discuss the arrangements for receiving accommodations.
+After the Access Meeting, students who have been approved for accommodations will be sent a letter, via email, to be given to their instructors each semester.
+Students must communicate via email or in-person with each instructor to discuss the arrangements for receiving accommodations.
 Instructors do not have to provide accommodations to students if they have not been informed of the need in a timely manner.